rcmzyldz/hyf-javascript1/week2/freeCodeCampExercisePart2.md

 1. [Use the Conditional (Ternary) Operator]()
 1. [Use Multiple Conditional (Ternary) Operators]()

+### Exercise
-1. Adding a Default Option in Switch Statements
+## 1. Adding a Default Option in Switch Statements
-1. Multiple Identical Options in Switch Statements
+## 1. Multiple Identical Options in Switch Statements
-1. Replacing If Else Chains with Switch
+## 1. Replacing If Else Chains with Switch
-1. Returning Boolean Values from Functions
+## 1. Returning Boolean Values from Functions
 1. Return Early Pattern for Functions
 1. Counting Cards
 1. Build JavaScript Objects